Semantic UI React: An Introduction

 There is a lot to like about Semantic UI React:

-• No jQuery
+- No jQuery

 Unlike the original framework, Semantic UI React does not require jQuery to be loaded.
-Instead, all the necessary jQuery functionality has been implemented in React.
+Instead, all the necessary jQuery functionality has been implemented in React. - Semantic UI React uses a declarative API

 Declarative APIs allow developers to specify their desired outcome, as opposed to having to detail all the steps involved in achieving that outcome.
-This usually means less code is required to achieve a given result, so the coding process is faster and more efficient.
+This usually means less code is required to achieve a given result, so the coding process is faster and more efficient. - Augmentation support

 Augmentation means you can enhance the functionality of the Semantic UI React components.
 Typically, this is done by building a new object based on an existing prototype, with additional methods, props and customizations defined only for the new object.
 Augmenting components allows you to add props and features to existing components without creating additional nested ones.
-This is invaluable when dealing with MenuLinks and react-router.
+This is invaluable when dealing with MenuLinks and react-router. - Shorthand props will save you time

 Shorthand props are short and simple ways of defining what you want to display, without having to write out all the HTML.
-This is a big time saver - all the fiddly stuff is taken care of for you.
+This is a big time saver - all the fiddly stuff is taken care of for you. - Sub-components put you in control

 With Semantic UI React, you can customize components easily because you have access to the full mark-up when creating sub-components.
-You can therefore tweak it however you wish.
+You can therefore tweak it however you wish. - Automatic state control

 The stateful components in Semantic UI React work straight out of the box.
 You don't need to add any wiring to manage their states.
 For example, simply click on a dropdown and it will open automatically, with the value stored internally - no need for any additional code.
 You can override this default behavior if you prefer though - you can mix and match whatever number of controlled or uncontrolled props you want; adding or removing control when desired is as simple as adjusting your props.